All About 3D Printing, Its Benefits, Types & More

 What is 3D Printing?

 3D printing is a kind of additive manufacturing process that can be used to create three-dimensional solid or physical objects from digital 3D model references.
 This also can be referred as “desktop manufacturing”, “rapid manufacturing”.
-The process is carried out with the help of 3D printing software to produce complex shapes using a limited amount of material.
+The process is carried out with the help of addictive manufacturing software programs to produce complex shapes using a limited amount of material.

 Here, you need to lay down thin layers of material and combine them to form an object.
 The materials used can be either in powdered or liquid form and may be metal, plastic, or cement.